 Onion Tarte Tatin – No Sugar!

-Onions are naturally sweet: they contain about 5% sugar, which is good news for making an onion tarte tatin.
+Onions are naturally sweet: they contain 10% sugar, which is good news for making an onion tarte tatin.
 So there’s no need for making any caramel or adding any sugar.
 Cooking the onions slowly first means they caramelise themselves without the sugar.

 If you do have a sweet tooth, however, you could add a touch of balsamic vinegar to the onions, to add a bit of acidity and extra rich colour.
 See my market produce page on onions for more.